 Is the Paleo diet for you?

 The benefits of the Paleo diet have not been proven, but to me, this diet seems like a great starting point for people who want to adopt a healthier lifestyle.
 Food should be enjoyable, and the way you eat—your diet—should not make you feel deprived.
-Instead, your diet should consist of tasty, nourishing, and nutrient-dense foods that you look forward to eating.
+Instead, your diet should consist of tasty, nourishing, and nutrient-dense foods that you look forward to enjoying.
 This is the only way to make sustainable dietary changes that support good health.
-To me, the Paleo diet has all these qualities.
+To me, the Paleo diet is full of all these qualities.

 I actually have a great recipe that meets all the Paleo diet criteria.
 Go Paleo for a lunch or dinner with my Eggplant spread.